Mental health issues surrounding the maternal debate.

 The Maternal Mental Health Alliance has been campaigning for increases in availability of services in the UK for years, pointing to statistics around the heightened incidence of emergence of mental health conditions around maternity.

 Considering how, in the past, it was not uncommon for women to die from physical complications in childbirth, I found it shocking to hear in a recent news report that suicide is currently a leading cause of death among women in the UK who are pregnant or who have given birth in the last year.
 A GP was recently quoted in The Guardian saying the period during pregnancy or just after birth is when women are most likely to develop a mental health problem.
 He also said that this is a time when women can be afflicted with feelings of guilt and of course need opportunities to talk and be heard without feeling judged.
+When dealing with unplanned pregnancy, you need to consider all abortion alternatives and think really hard about your decision.

 In this recent process where members of our community have asked for a review of the legislation on abortion, the question of how terminations affect mental health has been posed to me – view more on the website.
 This question initially threw me off as I have been practising talking therapies for 10 years and it’s never emerged in any of my clients as an issue which needed addressing in a clinical setting, so I thought that my response would be that abortion in itself isn’t something that appears to lead to severe or long-lasting mental distress.
 Then I found the following from an online educational resource, goodtherapy.org: